Syknapse/dotfiles/README.md

 ## Installation

+WARNING: This is currently not working properly.
+It creates the repo and symlinks correctly, and creates the projects and work directories, but all subsequent steps fail.
+Brew is not executing and not installing packages.

-Clone the repo to your home directory.
+Clone the repo to .dotfiles directory in your home directory.
 Ex: `users/syknapse`
 `git clone <repo_address> ~/.dotfiles`

 With the terminal navigate to the dotfiles directory and then execute the install file